 The qEV1 was developed to meet the strong demand for a column optimised for a 1 mL sample – a common sample volume obtained in clinical studies, general research, EV biomarker development, and sample consortiums.

 Previously, those with 1 mL samples at hand would overload qEVoriginal columns, which are designed to support 0.5 mL loading volumes.
 Doing so would lead to sub-optimal EV-protein separation.
 Alternatively, loading a 1 mL sample onto a qEV2 creates unnecessary sample dilution.

-Ultimately, the creation of the qEV1 was driven by this strong need for a 1 mL column – and was made possible by the recent development of the novel, proprietary resin used in Gen 2 qEV columns.
+Ultimately, the creation of the qEV1 was driven by this strong need for a 1 mL column – and was made possible by the recent development of the exclusive resin used in Gen 2 qEV columns.

 Selecting the most optimal column size for your sample is important for maximising the recovery and purity of EVs, as it helps maximise the signal-to-noise ratio in analyses downstream.

 The figures below illustrate the improved purity that EV researchers can expect from the qEV1 (1 mL loading volume) compared to a qEVoriginal (Legacy column, 1 mL loading volume).